NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/MorphoSourceDataRetrieval/README.md

 <!-- If you developed any software, include link to the source code repository.
 If possible, also add links to sample data, and to any relevant publications. -->
 https://github.com/Slicer/Slicer/pull/1071
+A video demo of the current state is here: https://youtu.be/t8Dj3rOmt78